DesuDes/string-format/README.md

 //OUTPUT: Tiger Tiger Tiger Tiger.
 ```

-For performance considerations, the resulting values when parsing the JSON string are cached ephemerally.
-The cache will be only cleared upon the end of the invocation.
+For performance considerations, the resulting values when parsing the JSON string are cached ephemerally until the end of the function's invocation.

 ### Pipes